 At the core of food waste problems is the lack of effective tracking.
 The first four causes can be improved through better traceability along the supply chain and in the manufacturing process.
 Improving traceability will help reduce food waste, increase productivity, improve cash flow, and mitigate the risk of a recall.

 Effective traceability needs a technology solution that includes real-time data about the location of ingredients and products.
 It should have the ability to follow ingredients and products through the manufacturing and distribution process with forward and backward lot traceability.

-Sage X3 is an enterprise resource planning (ERP) system made to address the specific needs of food manufacturers and distributors.
-Sage X3 offers traceability tools that will help you lower losses due to food waste.
+Sage EM (formerly known as Sage X3) is an enterprise resource planning (ERP) system made to address the specific needs of food manufacturers and distributors.
+Sage EM (formerly known as Sage X3) offers traceability tools that will help you lower losses due to food waste.